2024 Solar Incentives Guide for St. Peter, MN - Tax Credits & Rebates

 How can I learn if I qualify for specific solar incentives?

-How much will solar panels save me on my electric bill in St. Peter annually?
+How much can I save annually on my electric bill if I add solar panels to my St. Peter home?

-Yes, you can receive both rebates and tax credits towards the cost of your solar panels.
-Depending on precisely which incentives you are receiving, they may apply in a different order.
-Make sure that you speak with your solar installer or a local tax professional to ensure that you are claiming incentives correctly and that you're getting the most money you can.
+Yes, you can claim both rebates and tax credits towards the cost of your solar panels.
+Depending on which incentives you are eligible for, they may apply in a different order.
+Make sure that you talk to your solar installer or a local tax professional to confirm that you are claiming incentives correctly and that you're getting the most money you can.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.